 86% University of California

-Propelling them to break barriers and rise as top earners
+Propelling transfer students to rise as top earners

-Within a decade of completing their UC degree, most community college transfer students working in California count amount the top third of income earners in the state.
+Within a decade of completing their UC degree, most community college transfer students working in California count among the top third of income earners in the state.

 First-gen students lead the way in the Class of 2023